Death of the Virgin (van der Goes): Description

+Interpration

-The painting has been the subject of intense debate as to its date and meaning.
-Van der Goes spent the final years of his life submerged in depression.
+The painting's date and meaning have been subject to debate.
+Van der Goes spent his final years submerged in depression.
 A number of art historians, including Max Friedländer, view the work as painted c.
-1480 when the artist first began to display signs of mental suffering and thus view it as an expression of his illness.
-The artist's late life—he died in either 1482 or 1483—susceptibility to depression and insanity was discovered in 1863 in a chronicle by his contemporary Gaspar Ofhuys, who recorded a night in 1480 when van der Goes began to excitedly talk about how he was a doomed, lost soul and attempted to commit suicide and had to be forcibly held down.
+1480 when the artist first began to express the signs of mental illness.
+Van der Goes' susceptibility to depression was suspected by his contemporary Gaspar Ofhuys, who recorded a night in 1480 when van der Goes began to excitedly talk about how he was a doomed and lost soul, and attempted to commit suicide and had to be forcibly held down.
+This account significantly enhanced the painting's value in the eyes of late-19th-century painters and collectors.
+Vincent van Gogh mentions van der Goes three times in his letters, first in 1873 to his brother Theo and on two other occasions when he wrote that he identified with the earlier artist's portrait in Emile Wauters's 1872 painting Hugo van der Goes Undergoing Treatment at the Red Cloister.

-This account greatly added to the painting's value in the eyes of late-19th-century painters.
-Vincent van Gogh mentions van der Goes three times in his letters, first in 1873 to his brother Theo, and on two more occasions when he wrote that he identified with the portrait of van der Goes in Emile Wauters's emotionally rendered 1872 painting Hugo van der Goes Undergoing Treatment at the Red Cloister.
-Art historian Erwin Panofsky described van der Goes as "the first artist to live up to a concept unknown to the Middle Ages but cherished by the European mind ever after, the concept of a genius both blessed and cursed with his diversity from ordinary human beings."
-Panofsky goes on to describe how the work's flatness represents an "irrationality of space, light, colour, [the] expression of the artist's mental illness".
+The art historian Erwin Panofsky described van der Goes as "the first artist to live up to a concept unknown to the Middle Ages but cherished by the European mind ever after, the concept of a genius both blessed and cursed with his diversity from ordinary human beings."
+Panofsky describes how the work's flatness represents an "irrationality of space, light, colour, [and the] expression of the artist's mental illness".

-Other art historians, including Dirk de Vos and Susan Koslow, reject this thesis and argue that a wholly individualised conception of the scene would not have been acceptable to the painting's commissioners.
-In their view the pared down and contracted manner of the work is due to a desire to "stress the solemnity of the event and its miraculous nature, van der Goes may have decided that material richness would be distracting and indecorous."

-Van der Goes was a highly progressive and original artist, but at the same time heavily influenced by both contemporary and predecessor artists.
-Inspiration for this work can be detected in Petrus Christus' c 1457–67 Death of the Virgin and by works attributed to the workshop of Rogier van der Weyden.
-The painting bears striking similarity to Martin Schongauer's c 1470–75 engraving of the same name, especially in its overall tone and mood, the depiction of Mary and the representation of the apostles seated to Mary's left.
+Van der Goes was a highly progressive and original artist.
+The inspiration for the painting is evident in Petrus Christus' c 1457–67 Death of the Virgin and by works attributed to the workshop of Rogier van der Weyden.
+Van der Goes's version bears many similarity to Martin Schongauer's c 1470–75 engraving of the same name, especially in its tone and mood, the depiction of Mary and the representation of the apostles seated to Mary's left.
 Yet there are significant differences; the bed in Schongauer's engraving is canopied and the distribution of the apostles is very different in the two works.
-The Schongauer is dated to at latest 1475, and it is a matter of significant and at times harsh and divisive critical debate as to which work came first (see above).
+The Schongauer is dated to at least 1475, and it is a matter of significant and at times harsh and divisive critical debate as to which work came first (see above).